TeXitoi/aoc2025/README.md

 * [anyhow](https://crates.io/crates/anyhow) for easy and simple error handling, in all the files.

-I have in the `lib.rs` file some trivial functions to limit the boilerplate.
-Nothing really complex or interesting.
+I have in the `lib.rs` some convenient `pub use std::…` allowing to just `use aoc2025::*;` during the developement of the solution.
+These import are then done explicitly when cleaning the code.

 # About my writing of these files